 If you know you have bad or fair credit, don’t worry.
 You can still get a car loan.
 It won’t be as easy for you as it would have been if you had a good credit score.
 And you’ll be paying a higher interest rate, but it’s doable.
 You just have to do your homework.

 Read on to find out everything you need to know about getting a car loan with bad credit.

 If you’re planning on buying a car, you’ve most likely already considered getting a car loan with a company that specializes in bad credit car loans.

 You may have already been offered in-house financing from car dealers who partners with these auto lenders.
 Going with a poor credit auto loan company depends on your situation.
 Some of them don’t even check your credit.
 They can get you back on the road, but like most things, it comes at a cost.
 Eventually, the short-term gain will be overshadowed by the long-term pain.

 High Interest Rates

 As convenient as these companies may be at times, they aren’t exactly philanthropic organizations.
 Avoid most of them as much as you can.
 Why?
 Because even though the monthly payments may be manageable, the interest rates will be astronomical.

 Check Out Our Top Picks:

-Obviously, you’re always going to have a higher interest rate when you get a loan of any kind with bad credit.
+Obviously, you’re always going to have a higher interest rate when you get a car loan with bad credit history.
 However, beware of predatory lenders that have convoluted terms and conditions.
-And always shop around for multiple offers for the sake of comparison.
+And always shop around for multiple offers for comparison.